rahulgkatre/tesseract/README.md

 - A function can be called on the output tensor to evaluate the compute graph

 ### Efficiency
-- Avoid heap allocation as much as possible, and use compile time evaluation to predetermine memory requirements
+- Avoid heap allocation as much as possible, use compile time evaluation to predetermine memory requirements
 - The compute graph will be static and storage for batches of training data can be allocated once.
 - Fuse operations to reduce memory bandwidth requirements during inference

+### Codegen

+- Required in order to do compute graph rewriting when fusing operations
+- Take advantage of Zig's incremental compilation to generate a source file or IR code
+- Call a more specialized compiler for the desired output

 ### Acceleration
-- Interface with high performance hardware by compiling Zig code or through codegen
+- Compile models for high performance accelerator hardware
-- Direct compilation depends heavily on the Zig language's support through LLVM
-- Codegen will emit code that will be compiled by an external compiler and run on the device
+- Some architectures may be supported through Zig's compiler
+- Other architectures, IRs for other compilers, etc. can be supported through codegen

 ### Run anywhere
 - No dependencies required, unless targeting a specific accelerator
-- The library ships with a Zig backend for tensor operations that only uses builtins
+- Ships with a Zig backend that only uses builtins and standard library
-- If Zig can compile for a device, code written with this library can run on it
+- If Zig can compile for a device, Tesseract can run on it

 ## Structure